Arachnid/uscc/index.md

 The Ethereum Foundation has generously contributed a first prize of a ticket to DevCon 3 in Cancun, and a speaking slot for the winner to present their entry.

-Prizes are void where prohibited by law.
+Contest void where prohibited by law.
 If your jurisdiction requires you to pay taxes on prizes or imposes other restrictions, it's up to you to adhere to those.

 The judges may, at their discretion, nominate any number of additional 'honorable mentions' for examination and approbation on the website.